teklitgereziher/RESTful-APIs-with-Databases/Cosmosdb-CRUD-Web-API/README.md

 When these limits are reached, connectivity is affected.
 Transient errors are errors that might soon resolve themselves.
 A `429` status code indicates the backend can't handle your request at that moment the request is totally valid.

+### Set Up the Query
+- FeedIterator<T>: This iterator retrieves the query results in batches, allowing efficient data retrieval.
+- FeedResponse<T>: Represents the results from a query, and HasMoreResults checks if there are more results to fetch.
+- The SQL query API is case-sensitive, so it matches the exact casing of field names when querying.